apim/apim.github.io/09_Spring_MVC_Form_Handling.md

 </html>
 ```

 Now create the Java classes.
 First up is the bean - **RegistrationData.java**.
 This class is the model and also takes part in validation by *JSR 303 Bean Validation*.
-This API is a specification and there are many implementation of this, most popular being *hibernate-validator*.
-However, for the sake of simplicity, we will use *Javax Validation*.
-Spring is aware of JSR 303 and any implementation will go along.
+Spring is aware of JSR 303 and any implementation (like *hibernate-validator*) will go along.
 This validation provides few annotations like *@NotNull* and *@Size* which are to be declared on member variables.
 They work as their name suggests and can be parameterised as shown below.
 Validation failure error messages also can be directly supplied in the *message* attribute.
 Although, to use i10n here, it is bit different and the same is explained in the next section.

 ```java
 package apim.github.tutorial;